MXA’S “ZERO EXCUSES” WORLD TWO-STROKE CHAMPIONSHIP KTM 300SX

-After testing Cooper Webb’s Red Bull Straight Rhythm factory KTM 300SX, I fell in love.
+After testing Cooper Webb’s Red Bull Straight Rhythm factory KTM 300SX this year, I fell in love.
 I knew I needed that same setup on my race bike.
 KTM’s PowerParts catalog sells the exact same 300cc kit, which includes the cylinder, head, piston, ECU and gaskets that were on Cooper’s bike.
 I had high expectations for my KTM 300SX two-stroke.
-I was under-powered with a stock TC250 engine in 2019 year, but this time I would have zero excuses at the 2020 World Two-Stroke race.
+I was under-powered with a stock TC250 engine in 2019 year, but this time I would have zero excuses at the World Two-Stroke race.

 “MY BIKE WAS FIGHTING AGAINST ME.
 I WASN’T COMFORTABLE.
 MY INTUITION TOLD ME TO FIX THE POWER BEFORE I WORRIED ABOUT THE HANDLING.”